-Following observation of the WPF roof vents, the WPF control room was observed.
+Following observation of the secondary process lines and conveyors, the WPF control room was observed.
 The fans for the roof vents are monitored continuously by indicator lights (green =on, red= off, blank = circuit is shutoff for service).
-It was verified during the inspection that several circuits were shut off as maintenance was being conducted on the roof vent fans and filters.
+It was verified during the inspection that circuits for fans 8 and 9 were shut off as maintenance was being conducted on the roof vent fans and filters.